Audio Chants

 Bhikkhunis in Buddha's day

-A Blessing Chant – Bhavatu Sabba Mangalam
+A Blessing Chant – Bhavatu Sabba Mangala

 May you have every good blessing.
+May all heavenly beings protect you.

-Through the power of all the Buddhas,
+Through the power of all the Buddhas, through the power of all the Dhammas,

-Through the power of all the Sanghas,
+Through the power of all the Sanghas, may you always be truly well.

 Ratana Sutta Chant

-Protective Verses on Treasures (Jewels), adapted from the Ratana Sutta, Sutta Nipata II.i
+Protective Verses on Treasured Jewels, adapted from Ratana Sutta, Sutta Nipāta II.i

 Yaṃ kiñci vittaṃ idha vā huraṃ vā